Trace the developments of art in Ireland from the Neolithic to the 12th century.

 Capacity: 20 students max

-Availability: Wednesdays, Thursdays, and Fridays.
-Tour slots available up to February midterm
+Availability: Tuesdays, Wednesdays, and Thursdays.
+Tour slots available up to June

 Booking: To enquire about this free onsite guided tour for your class please complete this enquiry form.